cyclus/cyclus/README.rst

 #.
 Login with the username ``ubuntu`` and pw ``reverse``
 #.
 Skip to "Installing Cyclus"

-Note that the cyclus source code exists already on the virtual machine.
+Note that the Cyclus source code exists already on the virtual machine.
 You can update it with

 .. code-block:: console